Academic Affairs Schools

 The undergraduate business program provides career development services tailored to business students, such as specialized training and professional development activities, targeted networking opportunities, function- and industry-specific career clubs and student organizations, and focused career coaching.
 Undergraduate business students are expected to maintain an up-to-date profile on Careerolina through University Career Services, the primary resource for all UNC–Chapel Hill students for basic career exploration and interest development, job/internship postings, résumé referral, on-campus interviewing, and career fairs.

 As the job market continues to become more competitive, the undergraduate business program strongly encourages business students to undertake internships or other experiential learning opportunities when possible.
 These hands-on experiences can be a valuable part of a student’s career development.
 Also, demonstrated leadership experience along with community service and a global perspective are some additional desirable factors that many employers seek in candidates.

 The KenanFlagler Leadership Initiative strives to develop KenanFlagler students to become exceptional leaders who positively impact the organizations they lead and the communities they serve.
 This is accomplished through a systematic approachintegrating principles, practice, feedback, and reflectionthat is grounded in leading-edge academic research and business practice.
 Examples of undergraduate business leadership development programming include lessons-of-experience sessions, managerial simulations, self-assessment workshops, executive coaching, student consulting projects, and student leader development.

-The undergraduate business program sponsors a variety of student organizations, which include the Accounting Club, AIESEC (International Association of Students Interested in Economics and Business Management), Campus Smart Initiative, Carolina Entrepreneurship Club, Carolina Women in Business, Consulting Club, Finance Club, International Business Club, Investment Club, Marketing Club, Minority Business Student Alliance, Net Impact Undergraduate Club, Out for Business LGBT Club, Real Estate Club, Technology Club, Undergraduate Business Ambassadors, and Undergraduate Business Student Association, as well as two business fraternities, Alpha Kappa Psi and Delta Sigma Pi.
+The undergraduate business program sponsors a variety of student organizations, which include the Accounting Club, AIESEC (International Association of Students Interested in Economics and Business Management), Campus Smart Initiative, Carolina Entrepreneurship & VC Club, Carolina Women in Business, Consulting Club, UNC Finance Society , International Business Club, Investment Society, Marketing Club, Minority Business Student Alliance, Net Impact Undergraduate Club, Out for Business LGBT Club, Real Estate Club, Technology Club, Undergraduate Business Ambassadors, and Undergraduate Business Student Association, as well as two business fraternities, Alpha Kappa Psi and Delta Sigma Pi.
 Please visit the undergraduate business program Web site for the most up-to-date information on undergraduate business student clubs and organizations.